Langley Steinert Sells 27,988 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 27,988 shares of CarGurus stock in a transaction on Wednesday, October 6th.
-The shares were sold at an average price of $31.84, for a total value of $891,137.92.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 27,988 shares of the company’s stock in a transaction dated Monday, October 11th.
+The shares were sold at an average price of $34.01, for a total transaction of $951,871.88.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

 Langley Steinert also recently made the following trade(s):

-Several analysts have issued reports on the company.
-Zacks Investment Research raised CarGurus from a “sell” rating to a “hold” rating in a report on Friday, July 16th.
-Royal Bank of Canada raised CarGurus from a “sector perform” rating to an “outperform” rating and boosted their price target for the company from $34.00 to $40.00 in a report on Thursday, August 26th.
-TheStreet raised CarGurus from a “c+” rating to a “b-” rating in a report on Monday, August 30th.
-Raymond James boosted their price target on CarGurus from $34.00 to $38.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
-Finally, Needham & Company LLC reissued a “buy” rating and set a $38.00 price target on shares of CarGurus in a report on Thursday, August 26th.
-Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Buy” and an average price target of $36.56.
+A number of brokerages recently commented on CARG.
+Raymond James upped their price target on shares of CarGurus from $34.00 to $38.00 and gave the company an “outperform” rating in a research note on Friday, August 6th.
+TheStreet upgraded shares of CarGurus from a “c+” rating to a “b-” rating in a research note on Monday, August 30th.
+Royal Bank of Canada upgraded shares of CarGurus from a “sector perform” rating to an “outperform” rating and upped their price target for the company from $34.00 to $40.00 in a research note on Thursday, August 26th.
+Needham & Company LLC restated a “buy” rating and set a $38.00 price target on shares of CarGurus in a research note on Thursday, August 26th.
+Finally, Zacks Investment Research upgraded shares of CarGurus from a “sell” rating to a “hold” rating in a research note on Friday, July 16th.
+Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $36.56.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Dragoneer Investment Group LLC lifted its position in shares of CarGurus by 8.4% in the first quarter.
-Dragoneer Investment Group LLC now owns 9,283,746 shares of the company’s stock worth $221,232,000 after buying an additional 716,000 shares in the last quarter.
-BlackRock Inc. lifted its position in shares of CarGurus by 5.9% in the first quarter.
-BlackRock Inc. now owns 6,615,289 shares of the company’s stock worth $157,643,000 after buying an additional 370,081 shares in the last quarter.
-Morgan Stanley lifted its position in shares of CarGurus by 5.9% in the first quarter.
-Morgan Stanley now owns 4,659,592 shares of the company’s stock worth $111,038,000 after buying an additional 261,517 shares in the last quarter.
-Contour Asset Management LLC lifted its position in shares of CarGurus by 7.7% in the first quarter.
-Contour Asset Management LLC now owns 3,016,380 shares of the company’s stock worth $71,880,000 after buying an additional 215,994 shares in the last quarter.
-Finally, Atreides Management LP lifted its position in shares of CarGurus by 108.5% in the first quarter.
-Atreides Management LP now owns 2,667,368 shares of the company’s stock worth $63,563,000 after buying an additional 1,387,796 shares in the last quarter.
-78.49% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of CARG.
+Par Capital Management Inc. raised its position in shares of CarGurus by 1,795.2% during the 2nd quarter.
+Par Capital Management Inc. now owns 1,990,000 shares of the company’s stock valued at $52,198,000 after buying an additional 1,885,000 shares in the last quarter.
+Anchor Capital Advisors LLC purchased a new stake in shares of CarGurus during the 2nd quarter valued at $46,904,000.
+Atreides Management LP raised its position in shares of CarGurus by 108.5% during the 1st quarter.
+Atreides Management LP now owns 2,667,368 shares of the company’s stock valued at $63,563,000 after buying an additional 1,387,796 shares in the last quarter.
+Provident Investment Management Inc. purchased a new stake in shares of CarGurus during the 2nd quarter valued at $26,026,000.
+Finally, Eaton Vance Management raised its position in shares of CarGurus by 94.6% during the 1st quarter.
+Eaton Vance Management now owns 1,739,087 shares of the company’s stock valued at $41,442,000 after buying an additional 845,513 shares in the last quarter.
+Hedge funds and other institutional investors own 78.49% of the company’s stock.

 About CarGurus